rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

   all personal computers,
   all mobile devices)
  in only a few seconds.
-This number is so large
- it is far beyond our
- current (and otherwise impressive) global data storage capability.
+Bitcoin's global hashrate is now so large it has outgrown our current (and otherwise impressive) global data storage capacity.